agamemnonc/two_sensor/README.md

 All scripts should take less than a minute to run.

 ## Contents
-The following list provides details on the contents of each sub-directory and how to reproduce every figure in the manuscript.
+The following list provides details on the contents of each sub-directory and how to reproduce every results figure in the manuscript.
 * `offline_analysis`: Offline analysis.
 Reproduce Figure 3 and related statistical comparisons.
 * `working_principle`: Working principle of the real-time control framework.
 Reproduce Figure 4.
 * `real_time_analysis`: Analysis of results from real-time control experiment.
 Reproduce Figure 5, related statistical comparisons, and reported performance summaries.